Crio-Bytes/Miscellaneous/COVID-19 Visualization using Pandas and Matplotlib/README.md

 In this activity we will be loading necessary libraries(pandas and matplotlib), reading in data and setting up some basic layout features.

+>NOTE: This activity is common for all.
+Activities 2,3,4,5 are independent and can be done inidividually by using activity 1's code in each case.

 TL;DR ?
 Let's get started-
 > Go to src/Activity_1.ipynb